SpargeAttn

 CogVideoX-2b_0.06_0.07.pt

-that allow you to run the inference script directly.
+that allow running the inference script directly.
 However, for better performance in both speed and quality, we recommend re-tuning because the provided hyper-parameters are tuned with SpargeAttn based on SageAttention, whereas the default API is based on SageAttention2 now.

 The tuning and inference usage is similar to CogVideoX.

-Note: All experiments in this paper used SpargeAttn based on SageAttention.
+Note: All experiments in the above Table and our paper used SpargeAttn based on SageAttention.
 An updated implementation based on SageAttention2, is available now.
 It further offers a 30% speedup.

 If you use this code or find our work valuable, please cite: